Adaptive card blocks for Microsoft Teams

 Choice set |

-Displays radio button options, or dropdown menu options.
+Displays radio button options, or drop-down menu options.
 Example choice set Recipe view |

 Toggle input |